darylste/darylste/README.md

 # Daryl Stensland

-## 👨‍💻 Full-Stack Web Developer | 📚 Student @ UWS | 🌐 [Portfolio Website](https://www.daryl-stensland.com/)
+## 👨‍💻 Full-Stack Developer | 📚 Student @ UWS | 🌐 [Portfolio Website](https://www.daryl-stensland.com/)

-🔭 Exploring the vast world of web development with a focus on JavaScript and TypeScript.
+🔭 Exploring the vast world of development, always exploring new technologies.

 🎓 Currently pursuing a Bachelor of Science in Web and Mobile Development at the University of the West of Scotland.